Street Parties are a wonderful tradition and a great way to get to know your neighbours and celebrate your local community.

-Please read the information on this page before you submit your application.
+Please do read the information on this page and our Frequently Asked Questions.

 How do we define a Street Party?